masolele/Pantropical_landuse/README.md

 ## Running the model on an interactive notebook in Google Colab (Everything is set and ready to run)

-Click the link below and follow the instructions to run the analysis interactively in Google Colab notebook:
+Click the link below (Open In Colab) and follow the instructions to run the analysis interactively in Google Colab notebook:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](
 https://colab.research.google.com/github/masolele/Pantropical_landuse/blob/main/Land_Use_Following_Deforestation_MonitorV1.ipynb